bradleymcallister97/Mattermost-Setup-With-Ansible/README.md

 ## What
 This script will instantiate:
-- RDS instance with postgres installed
+- RDS instance with PostgreSQL installed
 - EC2 instance
     - connect to the RDS
     - install and setup Nginx